anshulsamar/anshulsamar.github.io/_texts/marriagegame.md

 doesn’t get along with your parents, another who loves you but hates
 <a href="https://i.pinimg.com/736x/fd/89/f9/fd89f9b863bbcb77534d9b53faf9fa33--puppy-dog-eyes-dog-nose.jpg">dogs</a>, etc.

-**Engagement**: If you are Person A, consider Person B’s proposal.
+**Selection**: If you are Person A, consider Person B’s proposal.
 True to their word, they found someone who matches your five attributes - are you willing to get engaged?
 If not, what attribute do you wish to add and what attribute will you let go?
 For example, you may decide to remove “likes art” with “open to having a family.”
 Share this with Person B. Go back to Step 2 (now using the new attributes).
-Do this for a total of 7 proposals.
+Do this for a total of 5 proposals.

-If Person B was able to change 3 out of the 5 attributes on Person A’s original list - Person B wins!
+If Person B was able to change 2 out of the 5 attributes on Person A’s original list - Person B wins!
 Otherwise, Person A!
 Enjoy!

 ---